Frequent Asked Questions

 How physically demanding is the kayak tour?

-Certain weather conditions may be challenging, you will exercise during the tour.
-It’s safe to say it is physically comparable to a three mile (4.8 km) hike.
+Certain weather conditions may make kayaking more challenging, you will get exercise during the tour.
+It’s safe to say it is physically comparable to a 6 mile (9 km) hike.

 What if I can’t swim?